New Smyrna Beach Airport PBY Report - January 8, 2020

 Atlantic Air Cargo DC-3 Ditches into Atlantic Ocean - October 26, 2019

 Atlantic Air Cargo DC-3 N437GB ditched into the Atlantic Ocean at 4:45pm on October 18, 2019 while attempting to land at Nassau's Linden Pindling International Airport after the left engine failed.
 The pilot, Julio Castrillo and another crew member were not injured and were rescued by the Royal Bahamian Defence Force.
 The DC-3, along with Atlantic’s second DC-3 N705GB have operated for many years out of Opa-locka Executive Airport flying cargo to the Bahamas and other destinations around the Caribbean.
 The aircraft sank and in all likelihood won't be recovered due to the high salvage cost.
-Since the Bahamian Customs Office at the airport closes at 4:00pm, it's likely that the aircraft had delivered its cargo and had just taken off on its return flight to Opa-locka when the engine failed.
 For a summary of the accident, check out the Aviation Safety Network website.

 Conquest Air Cargo Acquires CV440 – September 16, 2019